thinkinglabs/thinkinglabs.github.io/_drafts/environment-branches-harm-quality.md

 At any time, anyone can introduce changes in any environment branch resulting in the long running branches to diverge.
 Meaning that binary artefacts will diverge even more between environments.
 Many times it happened that an environment branch had to be recreated from main.
 That is a fourth risk.

-Lastly, as one can see, the delivery process becomes quickly fairly complex.
+As one can see, the delivery process becomes quickly fairly complex.
 The build pipeline supporting this contained loads of exceptions and special cases to cope with the differences and vagaries of the various environments.
 Such build systems make unnecessarily complex what should be trivial.
 This forces us into fragile, expensive release processes of which the qualitative outcome is questionable.

+Lastly, this practice of environment branches brings an unquestionable fair share of [stress and cognitive load]({% post_url 2022-05-30-on-the-evilness-of-feature-branching-the-problems %}) for the team.

-Naturally, the question raises **Is quality important for our organisation?**.
+Naturally, the question raises **Is quality important to this organisation?**.
 According to me, **undeniably no**.
-If it was, different practices would have been set in place.
+If it was, different practices would have been put in place.

 The crucial practice to adopt to build quality into the product is the **Deployment Pipeline**.
 It is a linear process, fairly simple to reason about.
 The commit build produces a binary artefact that gets promoted from one environment to another until it finally arrives into production.